benny01000010/cli-blackjack/README.md

 # Development
 - Add some color to your terminal
-- Add backround music and sound effects (once I can find some good royalty free clips)
+- Add backround music and sound effects (maybe)
 - Add ASCII card art
 - Bugfixes and code optimizations